Deployed: 2026-06-15

 Switch chat to Anthropic (CP_LLM_PROVIDER=anthropic + ANTHROPIC_API_KEY) or offline Ollama (docker compose --profile ollama up --build); OpenAI is still required for embeddings.
 Run docker compose restart agent after changing .env.

-src/python/ is bind-mounted: docker compose restart agent.
-ObjectScript and boot config need docker compose up --build.docker compose restart agent re-runs the seed safely.iris-data volume across restarts. docker compose down -v wipes it and re-seeds on next boot.LICENSE.
+src/python/ is bind-mounted, so use docker compose restart agent.
+ObjectScript and boot config need docker compose up --build.docker compose restart agent re-runs the seed safely.iris-data volume across restarts. docker compose down -v wipes it and re-seeds on next boot.Hong Eungi and Antor Chowdhury, first-time InterSystems Open Exchange contributors.